 *Our curriculum is based off of the National Core Arts Standards for Visual Arts.

 Elementary students have music classes taught by a specialist once or twice a week depending on their schedule.
 The focus of Elementary Music program is to help children develop a love for music and a strong understanding of specific musical concepts such as rhythm, pitch, and harmony.
 Classes are designed to provide a balance of music-making and musical theory to create an enjoyable and enriching experience.
 Students are exposed to different instruments such as ukelele, recorder, drums, and bar instruments.

 Our PE program focuses on developing the student in three different domains: physical, cognitive and emotional.
-Nursery and Pre-K students have PE every single day of the week and our elementary students have PE classes once or twice a week depending on their schedule.
-The Major Units of the program are: Tchoukball, Handball, Soccer, Hockey, Tennis, Ultimate Frisbee, Basketball, Badminton, Dodge-ball, and Gymnastics.
+Nursery and Pre-K students have PE every other day and our elementary students have PE classes once or twice a week depending on their schedule.
+The Major Units of the program are: Touchball, Handball, Soccer, Hockey, Tennis, Ultimate Frisbee, Basketball, Badminton, Dodge-ball, and Gymnastics.
 Besides these sports, our units also work other important aspects like Physical Condition and Fitness (speed, endurance, strength, flexibility,coordination, and balance), and Sportsmanship and Teamwork.
 We use many different games that engage students and help us reach our goals.